 Imig Music Building

-The new Gregory Gentry Choral Series with Fred Bock Publishers (2015) distributed by Hal Leonard Corporation, features reviving select choral octavi from the former Golden and National Music Publishers catalogues, including works by Cecil Effinger, George Lynn, Wray Lundquist and Roy Harris.
+As a music editor, the Gregory Gentry Choral Series (Fred Bock Publishers) is distributed by Hal Leonard Corporation and features reviving select choral octavi from the former Golden and National Music catalogues, including significant works by Cecil Effinger, George Lynn, Wray Lundquist and Roy Harris.

-Gentry (DMA, MM, University of Missouri-Kansas City Conservatory of Music and Dance; BME, University of Denver) is the former Director of Choral Performance at Arizona State University and the Director of Choral Activities at University of Alabama.
-His career has been influenced by studies with George Lynn, Eph Ehly, Vance George, Lynn Whitten, Dale Warland, Robert Shaw, and Aaron Copland.
-Gregory Gentry is past president of Arizona state chapter of the American Choral Directors Association (ACDA, 2010-2012), during which time he introduced the electronic format for the state newsletter and the use of QR codes for performance programs.
-He also takes professional delight in having founded Southwest Liederkranz in 2006, an intimate symposium for select choral professionals, where Kirke Mechem, Morten Lauridsen, Jaakko Mäntyjärvi, Vance George, Dale Warland, Dennis Keene, Maria Guinand, and Eph Ehly have, to date, been invited to share their knowledge, wisdom, humor, and varying inspirations.
+Gentry (DMA, MM, University of Missouri-Kansas City Conservatory; BME, University of Denver) is both the former Director of Choral Performance at Arizona State University and the Director of Choral Activities at University of Alabama.
+His career has been influenced by studies with George Lynn, Eph Ehly, Vance George, Lynn Whitten, Dale Warland, Warner Imig and Aaron Copland.
+Gentry is past president of Arizona state chapter of the American Choral Directors Association (ACDA, 2010-2012), during which time he introduced the electronic format for the state newsletter and the use of QR codes for performance programs.
+He also takes professional delight in having founded Southwest Liederkranz in 2006, an intimate symposium for select choral professionals, where Kirke Mechem, Morten Lauridsen, Jaakko Mäntyjärvi, Vance George, Dale Warland, Dennis Keene, Duain Wolfe, Maria Guinand, Eph Ehly, Joshua Habermann and Sharon Paul have, to date, been invited to share their knowledge, wisdom, humor and varying inspirations.